8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220315/content.md

 ### Consolidation tables

-These tables consolidate the numbers for each account table and consolidate them based on tax bucket; essentially creating tax bucket portfolios.
+These tables consolidate the numbers for each account table puts them in tables based on tax bucket; essentially creating tax bucket portfolios.

 Each row is a holding in the tax bucket; regardless of whether the account is with Vanguard, Fidelity, M1 Finance, a credit union, or somewhere else.